What is eosinophilic folliculitis?

 Eosinophilic folliculitis presents with red or skin-coloured dome shaped papules (bumps) and pustules.
 It may look rather like acne or other forms of folliculitis.
-These mostly appear on the face, scalp, neck and trunk and may persist for weeks or months.
-Less commonly urticarial lesions are seen (these are larger red irritable wheal-like patches similar to urticaria).
-Palms and soles may rarely develop similar papules and pustules, but in such cases the condition should not be called ‘folliculitis’ as there are no follicles in these areas.
+The papules mostly appear on the face, scalp, neck and trunk and may persist for weeks or months.
+Less commonly, urticarial lesions are seen (these are larger red irritable wheal-like patches similar to urticaria).
+Palms and soles may rarely develop similar papules and pustules, but in such cases the condition should not be called "folliculitis" as there are no follicles in these areas.

 Skin biopsy reveals eosinophils under the skin surface and around the hair follicles and sebaceous glands.
 In many cases blood tests show a mild rise in eosinophil cells and immunoglobulin-E (IgE), and reduced IgG and IgA levels.

 Eosinophilic folliculitis is often a feature of immunodeficiency.
 Eosinophilic folliculitis associated with HIV infection presents when levels of CD4 lymphocyte cells drop below 300 cells/mm3, a level at which there is an increased risk of a secondary opportunistic infection.
 Cases of eosinophilic folliculitis have also reported after bone marrow transplantation before the immune system is back to normal functioning, and in some individuals with inherited immune deficiencies.